Amarok00/my_homework_python/README.md

 * The sixth program was published on 18.07.2023
 The sixth program is a ready-made mini project Flash and Bootstrap , Docker , Docker compose

+*The seventh program was published on 07/19/2023
+The seventh program is installing the Django project , configuring it , creating an application , and working with Django ORM